digibart/upscuits/readme.md

 ---------------
 _You can skip step 1 and 2 if you've already got a monitor at Uptime Robot_

-1. Login at UptimeRobot.
+1. Login at Uptime Robot.
 2. Add a new monitor
-3. Go to [MySettings](http://www.uptimerobot.com/mySettings.asp) and create/write down the API key for the monitor.
+3. Go to [MySettings](http://uptimerobot.com/dashboard.php#mySettings) ("Monitor-Specific API Keys" at bottom right) and create/write down the API key for the monitor.

 Directions:
 ---------------
-1. Clone or copy the files to your webserver/ shared hosting
+1. Clone or copy all files in `public` to your webserver/ shared hosting
-2. Copy `js/config.example.js` to `js/config.js`
+2. Copy `public/js/config.example.js` to `public/js/config.js`
 3. Paste one ore more API keys as an array in `config.js`

-Variations:
+Your own flavor:
 ---------------

-__Use filename-based cache busting.__ Quote from [html5-boilerplate](https://github.com/h5bp/html5-boilerplate/blob/master/doc/htaccess.md#cache-busting):
+This project uses [Grunt](http://gruntjs.com/getting-started).
+You could edit the files in the `public` folder, but is advised to use Grunt to build the files in `public`-folder.
+Install Grunt with:

-> A first-time visitor to your page may have to make several HTTP requests, but by using the Expires header you make those components cacheable.
-This avoids unnecessary HTTP requests on subsequent page views.
-Expires headers are most often used with images, but they should be used on all components including scripts, stylesheets, etc.
+`$ npm install -g grunt-cli`

-> Traditionally, if you use a far future Expires header you have to change the component's filename whenever the component changes.
-Or else the visitors browser will show an old cached version of the resource.
+Next, install the required grunt plugins from `packages.json` by running:

-Upscuits `.htaccess` has built-in filename cache busting.
-So it will route all requests for `/path/filename.123.ext` to `/path/filename.ext`.
-To use this, just add a time-stamp number (or your own numbered versioning system) into your resource filenames in your HTML source whenever you update those resources.
-Example:
+`$ npm install`

-`<script src="/js/jquery.min.181.js"></script>`
+Now modify the code in the folder `source` as it pleases you.
+While editing you can use this to build everytime you save a file:

-__N.B.
-You do not have to rename the resource on the filesystem.__ All you have to do is add the timestamp number to the filename in your HTML source.
-The `.htaccess` directive will serve up the proper file.
+`$ grunt watch`

-You do have to edit you apache conf, put the following in the `directive` tag in you `httpd.conf` or  and restart apache:
+To only compile the less files, use `grunt css`, or to concat javascript files use `grunt js`.
+To make a new release, run:

-`AllowOverride FileInfo Options`
+`grunt`